 Why adopt a rat

-There are many reasons to consider adding a pet rat to the family!
+There are many reasons to consider adopting a pet rat to add to your family!
 Here are just a few:

 Rats are intelligent.
 They are easily trained to do tricks, to come when called and to even use a litter box.